Myka Bering: Relationships

 Claudia Donovan (Allison Scagliotti).
 Myka has developed a big sister relationship with Claudia, which began to mature in season 2.
 Myka is an important mentor to Claudia on her first field assignment in the season 2 episode "For The Team" and tricks her into believing in herself.
-Recognizing Claudia's potential, Myka has been very encouraging to her.
+Recognizing Claudia's potential, Myka has been very encouraging towards her.
 Her belief in Claudia is reinforced when Myka writes in her season 2 resignation letter, "I wish I could be there to see you grow into the amazing woman you're going to become."
 Myka and the entire Warehouse often rely on Claudia's inventive ingenuity to devise gadgets to help get out of various predicaments.

 Helena G. Wells (Jaime Murray).
 Myka's relationship with Helena (aka, H.G.) is likely the most complex of the series.
-Initially warned off by Artie from having any interaction with her, Myka begins to build a friendship with Helena in season 2, keeping their interactions a secret from the rest of the Warehouse team as seen in the episodes "For The Team" and "Vendetta", the two women quickly develop respect, admiration, and understanding of each other.
-Myka is angered and hurt when Helena betrays the Warehouse at the end of season 2, but when she shows remorse for what she has done, Myka again befriends her in season 3.
+Initially warned off by Artie from having any interaction with her, Myka begins to build a friendship with Helena in season 2, keeping their interactions a secret from the rest of the Warehouse team as seen in the episodes "For The Team" and "Vendetta", the two women quickly develop respect, admiration, and understanding of one another.
+Myka is angered and hurt when Helena betrays the Warehouse at the end of season 2, but when she shows remorse for what she's done, Myka again befriends her in season 3.
 Actress Joanne Kelly has stated that Myka and Helena "fell in love a little bit."
 Their developing mutual love and affection culminates in Helena's self-sacrifice to save Myka, Pete and Artie from an explosion in the season 3 finale, "Stand".
 Myka is visibly heartbroken over the death of Helena.
 Helena's sacrifice and death are wiped from existence in the season 4 premiere, "A New Hope", when Artie uses a failsafe artifact to prevent the explosion and reverse the Warehouse's destruction.

 Steve Jinks (Aaron Ashmore).
 There is little on-screen interaction between Myka and Steve, as Steve is mainly seen as a partner to Claudia.
 However, it is portrayed that they share a friendship and good working relationship, with Steve becoming a member of the Warehouse family.
 Myka is grief-stricken over Steve's murder in the season 3 episodes "Emily Lake" and "Stand".
 She is also the first to figure out his connection to Claudia and the artifact in Season 4, indicating she pays more attention to him than the others (except Claudia).